AdobeDocs/analytics-platform.en/help/use-cases/aa-data/combine-report-suites.md

    | \_experience.analytics.customDimensions.eVars.eVar1 | _\<path>_.Business_unit |
    | _experience.analytics.customDimensions.eVars.eVar2 | _\<path>_.Search_term |

-1. Now create an **All Report Suites** connection for CJA, combining Dataset A and Dataset B.
+1. Now create an **All Report Suites** connection for Customer Journey Analytics, combining Dataset A and Dataset B.

-1. Create a **Global view** data view in CJA.
+1. Create a **Global view** data view in Customer Journey Analytics.
 Ignore the original eVar fields and include only the fields from the Unified Fields field group.

-   **Global View** data view in CJA:
+   **Global View** data view in Customer Journey Analytics:

    | Source field | Include in data view? |
    | --- | --- |